architolk/Linked-Data-Theatre/README.md

 To deploy the Linked Data Theatre in a tomcat container, follow the instructions in [DEPLOY.md](DEPLOY.md).
 A step-by-step installation guide for Linux is available here: [LINUX_SETUP.md](LINUX_SETUP.md).
 You can also opt for a docker installation, see [DOCKER.md](DOCKER.md).

+The default setting of the LDT is for development purposes.
+Read [PRODUCTION.md](PRODUCTION.md) for information about securing the LDT for a production environment.

 The Linked Data Theatre uses a configuration graph containing all the triples that make up the LDT configuration.
 Instructions and examples how to create such a configuration can be found at the [wiki](https://github.com/architolk/Linked-Data-Theatre/wiki).
+A [basic-configuration.ttl](basic-configuration) is provided tot get you started.

 To add security to the Linked Data Theatre, follow the instructions in [SECURE.md](SECURE.md).